-Our Board of Directors has fixed the close of business on Thursday, April 1, 2010, as the record date for the annual meeting.
+Our Board of Directors has fixed the close of business on Monday, April 1, 2013, as the record date for the annual meeting.
 Only stockholders of record as of the close of business on that date are entitled to receive notice of the annual meeting, and to vote at, the annual meeting.
-At the close of business on the record date, there were 14,966,026 shares of our common stock outstanding, which includes 650,316 shares of restricted stock awards which have been issued and therefore, have voting rights.
+At the close of business on the record date, there were 15,496,474 shares of our common stock outstanding.
 Each share of common stock outstanding on the record date will be entitled to cast one vote.